ai-bevo/belly_button_challenge/README.md

 5. Added an interactive dropdown that updates all the plots when a new sample ID is selected.
     - The dashboard I created can be viewed at the following link
     - <a href="{{ url_for('Belly Button Challenge') }}">https://ai-bevo.github.io/belly_button_challenge/</a>

+## Data References

+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an   external site.